Dashboard

 Problem Definition

-The initial versions of the app had a different approach to learning, the new goal was to re-define the user needs and create useful tools to communicate, track, interact and engage.
+Earlier versions of the app focused on a different learning approach.
+The new goal was to redefine user needs and create tools that help users communicate, track, interact, and engage effectively.

 Main Screens